 The Albin Polasek Museum and Sculpture Garden in Winter Park, FL moved their physical exhibition online after the COVID-19 closures.
-Here is their Public Profile on Artwork Archive.
+Shown is a screenshot from their Public Profile on Artwork Archive.

 The Coronavirus pandemic has forced museums around the world to temporarily close their doors.